-- The technology can make a meaningful contribution to society's response to the climate emergency and/or reduce human impacts on the natural environment. - The technology is innovative, original, and shows scale-up potential. - The development team can describe the market or end user potential for the innovation. - The development team understands and can articulate the challenges facing them at this point in the evolution of their innovation and has a credible project plan to address them. - The development team has the potential and commitment to exploit the project outputs. - The technology and team have a good fit with Cranfield University and there is clear added value from the relationship.
+- Their technology is currently aligned with TRLs 4-5 (with evidence to support this). - The technology can make a meaningful contribution to society's response to the climate emergency and/or reduce human impacts on the natural environment. - The technology is innovative, original, and shows scale-up potential. - The development team can describe the market or end user potential for the innovation. - The development team understands and can articulate the challenges facing them at this point in the evolution of their innovation and has a credible project plan to address them. - The development team has the potential and commitment to exploit the project outputs. - The technology and team have a good fit with Cranfield University and there is clear added value from the relationship.